 In order to protect ancient paintings and provide visitors with a clear view as well, a sensitive lighting system is installed.
 More than 120 masterpieces ranging from the Tang dynasty to the present are shown within the space of 1,200 square meters.
 The exhibition fully displays the age-old tradition and the profound foundation of Chinese paintings.

 Chinese Minority Nationalities' Art Gallery

 Glorious Chinese civilization has been created by various nationalities.
 Due to dive- reified social and ecological environments, different nationalities in China have produced their rich and colorful cultures.
-Being set off by a warm background, visitors will get a feeling of happy and harmonious atmosphere of various handicrafts of different nationalities with a in artistic garden of Chinese nationalities.
+Being set off by a warm background, visitors will get a feeling of the happy and harmonious atmosphere of various handicrafts of different nationalities with an the artistic garden of Chinese nationalities.

 More than 600 handicrafts are displayed in this 700 square meters gallery, including costumes, textiles, embroideries, metal wares, sculpture, pottery, lacquer wares, cane and bamboo plaited vessels as well as wooden masks.

 Gallery of Chinese Coins